markjprice/cs10dotnet6/errata.md

 > Thanks to [Dreamoochy](https://github.com/Dreamoochy) for raising this issue on [29 July 2022](https://github.com/markjprice/cs10dotnet6/issues/96).

-In Step 1, if you following the instructions and only add the highlighted code to make the action method asynchronous, then it will work.
+In Step 1, if you follow the instructions and only add the highlighted code to make the action method asynchronous, then it will work.
 However, the setting of the property values shown in the code block mistakenly use = instead of :.
 The code block should look like this: